-The Select Board held the FY2018 Tax Classification Hearing on Tuesday November 28, 2017.
-The Board of Assessors made a presentation containing information and analysis to assist the members of the Select Board in determining the FY2018 tax rates and residential exemption amount.
-You can see the department's tax classification presentation (PDF) and additional hearing materials (PDF).
+The Select Board’s FY2023 Tax Classification Hearing was held on Tuesday November 29, 2022.
+The Board of Assessors made a presentation containing information and analysis to assist the members of the Select Board in determining the FY2023 tax rates and residential exemption amount.
+You can view the department's tax classification presentation (PDF).

-The Department of Revenue approved the following tax rates for FY2018:
+The Department of Revenue has approved the fiscal year’s tax rates for FY2023:

 Applications for abatement can be filed once the actual tax bills are issued.
-Filing deadline is February 1, 2018.
+The filing deadline is February 1, 2023.
 Abatement application forms and additional information request statements are in the Forms Section under property income and expense reports, including 1,2,3 family properties and residential condominiums.

 The Assessors have made several fliers to help taxpayers and others understand the requirements and benefits of certain state statutory tax exemption programs.
 A summary of available exemptions and applications can be found in the Tax Assistance Programs section of the website.